elirancv/CursorMD/README.md

 ```
 "Create VISION.md for my project"
 "Generate PRD_MVP.md"
+"What documents do I need?"  # Auto-detect missing docs
 "Create ARCHITECTURE_OVERVIEW.md"
 ```

-The AI will automatically use the rules and generate professional documentation!
+The AI will automatically:
+- Use the rules and generate professional documentation
+- Check dependencies before creating documents
+- Suggest missing prerequisites if needed
+- Track progress and suggest next steps

 ---